The choice is yours.

 Myth: ‘’There won’t be enough milk for the new baby’’

-It is normal to worry about milk supple being enough for both children.
+It is normal to worry about milk supply being enough for both children.
 Some mothers choose to feed their new baby first in the early days to ensure they are receiving enough colostrum.
 Looking out for your new baby’s feeding cues and giving them unrestricted access to feeds will help to ensure your new baby receives the milk they need.
 The more milk that is removed from the breasts the more milk your body will produce.

 Myth: ‘’Continuing to breastfeed your toddler will mean you cannot provide for them when you go into labour’’